Q1 Magic Power Cycle: Introduction

 I can:

-• Demonstrate how to turn off properly and turn on my device to perform a power cycle.
+- Demonstrate the proper way to turn off and restart my device to perform an effective power cycle.

-• Recognize the potential benefits of power cycling, such as resolving software issues and improving device performance.
+- I can identify the benefits of power cycling, such as fixing software glitches and making my device run faster and more smoothly.

-Play the 21t4s Basic Troubleshooting - "Off and On Again" video about some common troubleshooting issues.
+Play the video below, 21T4S Basic Troubleshooting - "Off and On Again" video about some common troubleshooting issues.
 Note that some of the specific steps demonstrated in the video may become outdated due to frequent software updates and hardware redesigns.
+If the steps in the video don't match your specific device, search online for "[your device name] power cycle" or "[your device name] restart" to find current instructions.

 MITECS Michigan Integrated Technology Competencies for Students, and